The MBTI & A Course In Miracles

 · Dominant: Introverted Intuition (Ni)

-· Auxiliary: Extroverted Thinking (Te)
+· Auxiliary: Extraverted Thinking (Te)

 · Tertiary: Introverted Feeling (Fi)

-· Inferior: Extroverted Sensing (Se)
+· Inferior: Extraverted Sensing (Se)

 Comments